 The Block-Erase architecture is based on block size of 32 KWords.
-In SST38VF6401 and SST38VF6402 devices, the Block-Erase command can erase any 32KWord Block (B0-B127).
-For the non-uniform boot block devices, SST38VF6403 and SST38VF6404, the Block-Erase command can erase any 32 KWord block except the block that contains the boot area.
-In the boot area, Block-Erase behaves like Sector-Erase, and only erases a 4KWord sector.
-For the SST38VF6403 device, a Block-Erase executed on the Boot Block (B0), will result in the device erasing a 4KWord sector in B0 located at A{21} - A{12} .
-For the SST38VF6404 device, a Block-Erase executed on the Boot Block (B127), will result in the device erasing a 4KWord sector in B127 located at A{21} - A{12} .
+In SST38VF6401B and SST38VF6402B devices, the Block-Erase command can erase any 32KWord Block (B0-B127).
+For the non-uniform boot block devices, SST38VF6403B and SST38VF6404B, the Block-Erase command can erase any 32 KWord block except the block that contains the boot area.
+In the boot area, Block-Erase only erases a 4KWord block.

-The Sector-Erase operation is initiated by executing a six-byte command sequence with Sector-Erase command (50H) and sector address (SA) in the last bus cycle.
 The Block-Erase operation is initiated by executing a six-byte command sequence with Block-Erase command (30H) and block address (BA) in the last bus cycle.
-The sector or block address is latched on the falling edge of the sixth WE# pulse, while the command (50H or 30H) is latched on the rising edge of the sixth WE# pulse.
+The block address is latched on the falling edge of the sixth WE# pulse, while the command (30H) is latched on the rising edge of the sixth WE# pulse.
 The internal Erase operation begins after the sixth WE# pulse.
 The End-of-Erase operation can be determined using either Data# Polling or Toggle Bit methods.
 The RY/BY# pin can also be used to monitor the erase operation.
-For more information, see Figures 14 and 15 for timing waveforms and Figure 29 for the flowchart.
+For more information, see Figures 14 and for timing waveforms and Figure 28 for the flowchart.

-Any commands, other than Erase-Suspend, issued during the Sector- or Block-Erase operation are ignored.
-Any attempt to Sector- or Block-Erase memory inside a block protected by Volatile Block Protection, Non-Volatile Block Protection, or WP# (low) will be ignored.
+Any commands, other than Erase-Suspend, issued during the Block-Erase operation are ignored.
+Any attempt to Block-Erase memory inside a block protected by Volatile Block Protection, Non-Volatile Block Protection, or WP# (low) will be ignored.
 During the command sequence, WP# should be statically held high or low.